cqfn/degit/README.md

   * Pull requests, stars, and followers,
   * GitHub-like web user interface,
-  * It is entirely free for public and private repositories,
+  * Entirely free for public and private repositories,
-  * The data is not owned by anyone,
+  * Not owned by anyone,
-  * Misconduct is moderated by the board of deputies.
+  * Moderated by the board of deputies.